-Use C language API to talk to Golf Server
+Use C language API to talk to RimStone Server

-Golf application server can be accessed via C API.
-Most programming languages allow for C linkage, so this makes it easy to talk to Golf server from anywhere.
+RimStone application server can be accessed via C API.
+Most programming languages allow for C linkage, so this makes it easy to talk to RimStone server from anywhere.
 The Client-API is very simple with just a few functions and a single data type.
 It's also MT-safe (i.e. safe for multi-threaded applications).

 Create a server and start it